Fair Relationships in Fashion Professions

 Last week, as I continued with this 6 part series, I explained that as I was creating my new business at the end of 2013, Fair Fit Studio, I was so incredibly happy to have found a new avenue of expression for my skills and expertise by creating a teaching platform that allowed me to share my skills of sewing, fashion, and design.
-I was able to teach many of my technical skills that I had accumulated over the last 15 years in while creating my two clothing lines.
+I was able to teach many of my technical skills that I had accumulated over the last 15 years while creating my clothing collections.

-But as I mentioned in a previous post in this series, its one thing to be a footloose and fancy free early 20 something making clothes and doing shows who doesn't have a lot of financial responsibility, and its another to be a mid thirty something trying to run a new business that needs investment and financial nurturing to grow.
+But as I mentioned in a previous post in this series, it's one thing to be a footloose and fancy free early 20 something making clothes and doing shows who doesn't have a lot of financial responsibility, and it's another to be a mid thirty something trying to run a new business that needs investment and financial nurturing to grow.
 And the massive debt from grad school really bothered me.

 First, I got focused.
 This part of my professional growth took 2 years of hard discipline and personal development.
 Getting a college education in the creative arts can be very expensive, but our career paths aren’t as clearly defined as other professions.
 Artists in school are trained to become problem solvers and critical thinkers, to create amazing objects of art and design, and they are trained to have compelling writing and speaking skills to articulate their process.
 However, I left not knowing how those valuable skills can be applied to business or income strategies.

 I made my school debt a focus, and while it did have some pitfalls, it also helped me grow professionally.
 Maybe some of these ideas I found will help others in my same situation and create some understanding as to why I made getting out of debt my primary goal for 2 years.